+Topics for Strategic Review Description Vision: U.S. Advances National Interests The U.S. secures vital national interests and maintains the American way of life, including democratic governance and a free civil society.
+It advances national interests and goals as described in the 2018 and 2022 NDS.
+This includes a commitment to allies and partners, countering rival great powers in critical realms, and maintaining strategic advantage over adversaries, including indirect conflict with Russia and China.
 Maintain the Strategic Advantage The U.S. sustains its strategic advantage globally by successfully contesting adversary power projection and securing strategic assets in theater-preserving the ability to prevail in future eras when and where it is most needed.
 The U.S. counters rival great powers, limiting Chinese and Russian efforts to project military, political, and economic power globally at the expense of U.S. interests and regional security.
 It prevents adversaries from gaining access to military bases, ports, strategic trade routes, or other assets of strategic value.
 Additionally, the U.S. maintains its technical edge over adversaries and effectively counters their exploitation of emerging technology.
 Deter the Outbreak of Armed Conflict The U.S. deters the outbreak of armed conflict, recognizing that doing so protects U.S. allies and vital interests abroad.
-More importantly, it acknowledges that the outbreak of war among great powers, let alone further escalation, poses an unacceptable risk.
-Offer Support to The U.S. demonstrates its commitment to protecting allies Partner Nations and international partners, leveraging its military strength to that Deters Russian dissuade adversaries from aggression.
-As a result, China and or Chinese Russia are deterred from resorting to conventional or Aggression nuclear conflict beyond the gray zone.
-Successfully U.S. integrated deterrence succeeds in precluding the establish integrated emergence of large-scale conventional war or nuclear deterrence to limit conflict.
-It limits the development of a nuclear arms race or escalation to technologies that could radically alter the nuclear balance conventional war and incentivize adversaries to consider the use of nuclear or nuclear conflict weapons.
-Maintain the The U.S. competes with Russia and China in research, technical edge, development, testing, and evaluation (RDT&E), authoritatively preserving maintaining the technical edge.
-This ensures the U.S. military America's ability to can prevail in an armed conflict or other forms of conflict, fight and win such as cyber warfare.
+More importantly, it acknowledges that the outbreak of war among great powers and escalation poses an unacceptable risk.
+Offer Support to Partner Nations that Deters Russian or Chinese Aggression The U.S. demonstrates its commitment to protecting allies and international partners, leveraging its military strength to dissuade adversaries from aggression.
+As a result, China and Russia are deterred from resorting to conventional or nuclear conflict beyond the gray zone.
+Successfully establish integrated deterrence to limit escalation to conventional war or nuclear conflict U.S. integrated deterrence succeeds in precluding the emergence of large-scale conventional war or nuclear conflict.
+It limits the development of a nuclear arms race or technologies that could radically alter the nuclear balance and incentivize adversaries to consider the use of nuclear weapons.
+Maintain the technical edge, preserving America's ability to fight and win The U.S. competes with Russia and China in research, development, testing, and evaluation (RDT&E), authoritatively maintaining the technical edge.
+This ensures the U.S. military can prevail in an armed conflict or other forms of conflict, such as cyber warfare.
 36